 The highest quality Marsala types are great on their own without a meal as well.

 What Is the Right Glass for Marsala Wine?

-When serving Marsala to your guests, pour it in dessert wine glasses.
-Tulip-shaped glasses with long stems are perfect, but a Port glass is an acceptable alternative.
-Regular red or white wine glasses aren’t ideal because their bowls are too big.
+When serving Marsala to your guests, pour it into dessert wine glasses.
+Tulip-shaped glasses with long stems are perfect, but Port glass is an acceptable alternative.
+Regular red or white wine glasses are not ideal because their bowls are too big.